Grandin Road Commercial Historic District

-The Grandin Road Commercial Historic District, also referred to as Grandin Village, is a historic district listed on the National Register of Historic Places located in the Raleigh Court neighborhood of the independent city of Roanoke, Virginia, U.S.A.
-Centered at the intersection of Memorial Avenue and Grandin Road (US 11), Grandin Village has become one of the more eclectic areas of Roanoke, with an array of independently owned retail and dining establishments.
+The Grandin Road Commercial Historic District, also referred to as Grandin Village, is a historic district listed on the National Register of Historic Places located in the Raleigh Court neighborhood of the independent city of Roanoke, Virginia.
+Centered at the intersection of Memorial Avenue and Grandin Road (US 11), Grandin Village hosts an array of independently owned retail and dining establishments.
 The district has been noted as one of Roanoke's best examples of a mixed-use urban village, and has been used as a local model for future mixed-use developments within the community.

 History

 Grandin Village traces its origin to 1906 with the establishment of the Virginia Heights Land Corporation.
 This land corporation was responsible for the initial development of Virginia Heights after the opening of the Memorial Bridge, which serves as a connection into downtown Roanoke.

 Development at the T intersection at Grandin and Memorial began with the construction of the original Virginia Heights Elementary School in 1907.
 By 1911, the Roanoke Street Railway Company completed a streetcar line between Raleigh Court/Virginia Heights and downtown.
 With this streetcar extension, development of the commercial establishments of the present-day Grandin Village accelerated.

 In 1919, Virginia Heights was annexed into the city of Roanoke.
 The majority of the structures in the district were constructed between 1917 and 1945.
 During this period, the Grandin Village emerged as a major retail and service area serving the residents of southwest Roanoke.

 On July 31, 1948, streetcar service to the area was abandoned, which also marked the end of streetcar transit altogether in the city of Roanoke.
 Much of the post-1950s development within the district was designed to accommodate the automobile.
 After a period of decline in the mid-20th century, the district has since rebounded and has become a local retail and dining destination.